lmielke/joringels/Readme.md

 ## 3 Set-up

 ### If you want, adjust joringels/src/settings.py
-- set all relevant names and dirs
+- set all relevant names and dirs (only upper section of settings.py)
-- you can also leave these parameters unchanged
+- you can leave these parameters unchanged

 ### General setup (mandatory)
-- creta a \~/.ssp directory
+- creta a \~/.ssp directory (this will contain any en/decrpyted files)
 - install a secret source (currently keepass is supported)

 ### Adjust the ressources/joringels.yml file to your needs (mandatory)